Crockpot Salsa Chicken

 - 2 teaspoons garlic powder

-- Mix all of the ingredients together in a crockpot.
-Add 1/4 cup of water.
-Make sure that the liquid is covering the chicken.
-Place lid on and cook on high for 4 hours or on low for 8 hours.
+- Mix all of the ingredients together in a slow cooker.
+Place lid on and cook on high for 3 to 4 hours or on low for 5 to 6 hours.

-- Right before serving, shred the chicken with a fork (this will happen very easily, just by stirring).
+- Remove chicken from slow cooker with a slotted spoon.
 See above for serving suggestions.
 Freeze any extra chicken for up to two months.